bluehat/air/air_notes.md

 That isn't an easy thing to know, but as a general rule, hope for rain.

 ## What am I supposed to be doing in general?
-The following is summarized from the [EPA's fact sheet](https://www3.epa.gov/airnow/smoke_fires/reduce-your-smoke-exposure.pdf):
+The following is summarized from the [EPA's fact sheet](https://www3.epa.gov/airnow/smoke_fires/reduce-your-smoke-exposure.pdf)

+The short version is: be in the best quality air you can manage.
+That generally means, be inside.

 ### Inside
-* Be in the best quality air you can manage:
 * Stay inside a building with the windows and doors shut
   * Don't do things that make indoor air quality bad like burning candles, and minimize things like cooking.
   * If it is too hot to keep the windows closed, seek shelter elsewhere
 * Improve the quality of the air you breathe
   * Purify the air in your home.
     * Do not use a machine which makes ozone.
 Ozone is very bad for you.
   * If your machine can't cover the whole space, go into a smaller space (with no fireplace and ideally few windows) so that your air cleaner doesn't have to keep as much space clean.
 * Watch for brief periods of improvement in air quality and, should the quality of the outside air become better than the quality of the inside air, use the opportunity to air out your house.
 * Have respirators.
 ### Outside
  * Don't exert yourself or otherwise cause yourself to breath hard in bad air.
  * In your car, try to recirculate air rather than bringing new air in.